 LED lighting facilities

 LED lights are generally more efficient than their traditional HID light indoor cultivation facility counterpart.
 Light for light, LEDs use less energy, so it is no surprise that LED lighting facilities are billed as a way to increase energy efficiency and reduce costs.
-However, in reality, LEDs are more expensive to install and require more lights to reach the appropriate level of lumens (a measurement of brightness).
-As a result, LEDs neither cut up-front costs nor reduce your overall energy footprint.
+However, LEDs are actually more expensive to install and require more lights to be effective.
+As a result, LEDs neither cut up-front costs nor reduce your overall energy consumption.